lingtalfi/Chloroform/doc/api/Ling/Chloroform/Field/DecorativeField.md

 any type of decorative element.

 This is done via the type property of this class.
-Use the setType and getType methods to set/get the type.

 We recommend the following types, however you are free to create your owns: